algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 Unreal Engine is a game engine developed by Epic Games, famous games have been created using this engine, such as Fortnite, Gears of War, Rocket League and many others.
 This engine has some major advantages :

--
- that makes it a good choice for our project, to begin with, it is free to use and has a lot of free assets, and it is almost always very easy to use, it also has a lot of tutorials and documentation to help us learn how to use it.
-Unreal Engine is also very powerful, and is able to create very good graphics.
-It also has a pretty unique feature, named Blueprints, which allows the user to create their own scripts without having to learn a programming language, it will be very useful to simplify the development process.
+- It is free to use
+- It has a lot of tutorials and documentation
+- It is able to create very good graphics

+ It also has a pretty unique feature, named Blueprints, which allows the user to create their own scripts without having to learn a programming language (C++), it will be very useful to simplify the development process.
 The version we will be using for this project is Unreal Engine 4.27.

 <br/>